 Easter Sunday, April 16, 2017

-On the cross, his self-emptying love reached its climax.
+On the cross, his self-giving love reached its climax.
 God the Father did not will Jesus’ crucifixion; human beings willed that, sinning against innocent life.
-God the Father asked Jesus to love to the end, with self-giving, self-emptying love, in imitation of the Father’s love.
+God the Father asked Jesus to love to the end, with self-giving love, in imitation of the Father’s love.
 In dying, Jesus entrusted himself completely to the Father; he held nothing back.

 The method of full, voluntary self-donation reconnects you instantly to the wellspring; in fact, it is the wellspring.
 The most daring gamble of Jesus’ trajectory of pure love may just be to show us that self-emptying is not the means to something else; the act is itself the full expression of its meaning and instantly brings into being “a new creation”: the integral wholeness of Love manifested in the particularity of a human heart.

-The completeness of Jesus’ transformation, rooted in his complete self-emptying, is signed forth by the empty tomb, an empty space which has meaning only because of the fullness of life and presence which is the Risen Jesus.
+The completeness of Jesus’ transformation, rooted in his complete self-giving, is signed forth by the empty tomb, an empty space which has meaning only because of the fullness of life and presence which is resurrection.

-In self-emptying love God is present and available for encounter with us.
-Self-emptying love is the fullest way we human beings can be present and available for encounter.
+Self-giving love is the fullest way human beings can be present and available for encounter.
 Now Jesus’ presence to the cosmos and to all and each human being is unrestricted.
-The self-emptying love continues, lavished on the world and yearning for response.
+The self-giving love continues, lavished on the world and yearning for response.